BioMCP: Biomedical Model Context Protocol Server¶

-BioMCP is a specialized Model Context Protocol (MCP) server that connects AI assistants like Claude to biomedical data sources, including ClinicalTrials.gov, PubMed, and MyVariant.info.
+BioMCP is a specialized Model Context Protocol (MCP) server that connects AI assistants like Claude to biomedical data sources, including ClinicalTrials.gov, PubMed, MyVariant.info, and cBioPortal.

 Built and Maintained by